Listed Building Restoration Staffordshire

 Edwardian Repairs in West Midlands, Shropshire and Cheshire

 David Rudge Associates are a skilled team of listed building repairs and restoration experts working throughout Shropshire, Derbyshire, Cheshire, Staffordshire and the West Midlands.
+We are your first choice for listed building restoration.

 We carry out a range of alterations specific to the time period using original materials or materials which compliment the original building.